akzhy/nocojs/README.md

 Contributions are welcome!
 To get started:

 1. Fork and clone the repo.
-2. Run `yarn install` to bootstrap dependencies.
+2. Run `pnpm install` to bootstrap dependencies.
-3. Use `yarn build:packages` and `yarn test` to validate changes.
+3. Use `pnpm build:packages` and `pnpm test` to validate changes.
 4. Add or update documentation when introducing new features.
-5. Create a changeset with `yarn changeset` before opening a pull request.
+5. Create a changeset with `pnpm changeset` before opening a pull request.

 Create issues for bugs or ideas, or start a discussion if you’re planning a larger feature.